ShadowJin24/neural_network_challenge_1/README.md

 # neural_network_challenge_1

-Part 1: Prepare the data for use on a neural network model Using your knowledge of Pandas and scikit-learn’s StandardScaler(), preprocess the dataset so that you can use it to compile and evaluate the neural network model later.
+Part 1: Prepare the data for use on a neural network model Using Pandas and scikit-learn’s StandardScaler(), preprocess the dataset to compile and evaluate the neural network model later.

-Open the starter code file and complete the following data preparation steps:

 Read the data from https://static.bc-edx.com/ai/ail-v-1-0/m18/lms/datasets/student-loans.csvLinks to an external site. into a Pandas DataFrame.
-Review the DataFrame, looking for columns that could eventually define your features and target variables.
+Review the DataFrame, looking for columns that define your features and target variables.

 Create the features (X) and target (y) datasets.
-The target dataset should be defined by the “credit_ranking” column.
+The target dataset defined by the “credit_ranking” column.
 The remaining columns should define the features dataset.

 Split the features and target sets into training and testing datasets.

 Use scikit-learn's StandardScaler to scale the features data.

-Part 2: Compile and Evaluate a Model Using a Neural Network Use your knowledge of TensorFlow to design a deep neural network model.
+Part 2: Compile and Evaluate a Model Using a Neural Network Use TensorFlow to design a deep neural network model.
 This model should use the dataset’s features to predict the credit quality of a student based on the features in the dataset.
-Consider the number of inputs before determining the number of layers that your model will contain or the number of neurons on each layer.
-Then, compile and fit your model.
+Consider the number of inputs before determining the number of layers that the model will contain or the number of neurons on each layer.
+Then, compile and fit the model.
 Finally, evaluate the model to calculate its loss and accuracy.

-To do so, complete the following steps:

 Create a deep neural network by assigning the number of input features, the number of layers, and the number of neurons on each layer using TensorFlow’s Keras.

-hint
 Compile and fit the model using the binary_crossentropy loss function, the adam optimizer, and the accuracy evaluation metric.

-hint
 Evaluate the model using the test data to determine the model’s loss and accuracy.

-Save and export your model to a keras file, and name the file student_loans.keras.
+Save and export the model to a keras file, and name the file student_loans.keras.

-note

-Remember to download your saved model from Colab so you can upload it to your GitHub repo.

-Part 3: Predict loan repayment success by using your neural network model Use the model you saved in the previous section to make predictions on your reserved testing data.
+Part 3: Predict loan repayment success by using the neural network model Use the model saved in the previous section to make predictions on the reserved testing data.

-To do so, complete the following steps:

-Reload your saved model.
+Reload the saved model.

 Make predictions on the testing data, saving them to a DataFrame and rounding the predictions to binary values.